copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - All A-class monsters are now immune to death magic.
 - Couatls and ki-rin are now shock, sleep, and poison resistant.
 Ki-rin are additionally cold resistant.
+- Mindless monsters and werewolves are now sleep resistant.

 ### Interface changes